 Usual opening hours are Wednesday and Thursday, by appointment.
 Please email email@example.com to book.

-Admission is free and open to all, but we highly recommend that you book an appointment in advance.
+Entry is free and everyone is welcome.
 You will be asked to complete a reader registration form on arrival.

-The easiest route to the study rooms is via the Exhibition Road entrance to the V&A. Go through the shop and take the lift to the third floor.
+The easiest route to the study rooms is via the Exhibition Road entrance of the Victoria & Albert Museum.
+Go through the shop and take the lift to the third floor.